 In addition to the employment adjustment subsidy, the Japanese government offers a subsidy for teleworking.
 This subsidy was not introduced to combat the COVID-19 outbreak but may be useful given that more employees are working from home to try and slow the spread of the virus.
-Only small to medium-sized companies (not large companies) may apply for the subsidy, which covers the cost of purchasing equipment for teleworking.
+Only small to medium-sized companies (not large companies) which have newly introduced teleworking may apply for the subsidy, which covers the cost of purchasing equipment for teleworking.
 The maximum amount payable is JPY 1,000,000 per employer.